OIE_B2S Grant Recipient 2023_IG_1080x1080

 Since the initiation of the Build to Scale Project, NAIMI has connected with numerous colleges and universities in central and northern New Mexico to learn more about their technical program offerings related to job creation in the cybersecurity and information technology fields.
 In addition, we are collaborating with economic development and trade organizations to gather data from local organizations, to understand their current and future employment workforce needs, as well as the required education and skills in key technical areas.

-Join us for a collaborative workshop where we'll bring together leaders in higher education, economic development, policy, and local business to discuss concrete ways to cultivate talent and create quality jobs for New Mexicans.
-Your perspective is vital to building a brighter economic future.
+On November 14, 2025, NAIMI hosted a collaborative workshop that brought together leaders in higher education, economic development, policy, and local business to discuss concrete ways to cultivate talent and create quality jobs for New Mexicans.
+Click here to view the workshop agenda and materials.

-Thank you to our sponsors, UNM-Los Alamos and Regional Development Corporation.
+Thank you to our sponsors, UNM Los Alamos for providing breakfast, and the Regional Development Corporation for providing lunch.

 unm-la